 Brian focuses his practice on complex business disputes.
 He is a seasoned litigator, with substantial experience at the pre-trial, trial and appellate levels.
-He has tried over 20 cases to both juries and judges, which is unusual for a business litigator.
+He has tried over 20 cases to both juries and judges, as well as many arbitrations.
 He has briefed and argued over 15 appeals.
 Simply put, Brian knows how to avoid a trial whenever possible, and how to win one when necessary.

 Please see Brian’s Representative Matters for further details about his substantial litigation experience.

 Brian is a member of the American Board of Trial Advocates (www.abota.org), which is a national association of experienced trial lawyers and judges.
 Martindale-Hubbell rates Brian as “AV Preeminent,” its highest ranking for professionalism and ethics.

 Brian lives in Encino with his wife and son.
 In his free time, Brian enjoys playing the piano, tennis and softball, grilling tri-tip, and rooting for his beloved but often (always?) heart-wrenching New York Jets.

 - Represented Buddy Holly’s heirs in a multimillion-dollar royalty dispute against MCA Records.
 On appeal, Brian convinced the Court that MCA had unilaterally applied an arbitrary “packaging deduction” to reduce the Hollys’ royalties.
 The Court of Appeal invalidated the packaging deduction, which resulted in additional royalties due.

 - Represented a plaintiff alleging that he had co-created the hit television series Criminal Minds.
 The matter was resolved confidentially and out-of-court, to the satisfaction of both parties.